 - Jalousie (Sugar) Beach – If you seek the best views of the Pitons while swimming in the St Lucian crystal clear waters, Jalousie Beach (also known as Sugar Beach) is the top choice!
 Tucked in Pitons Bay, between Petit Piton and Gros Piton, the beach offers powdery, white sands, a great snorkeling experience (it is part of St Lucia Snorkel Marine Reserve) and features several resorts and restaurants backed by the stunning volcanic and mountainous landscapes.
 It takes a 1 hour 30-minute drive to get to Jalousie Beach from Port Castries.

 9. St Lucia Adventure Parks

 If you look for an adrenaline rush and a one-of-a-kind St Lucian experience, head over to one of the two top-rated adventure parks on the island: Treetop Adventure Park, located around a 1-hour drive from the cruise port, or Morne Coubaril Historical Adventure Park, situated near the Pitons and Sulphur Springs, a 1 h 30-minute drive from Castries.

 Explore the island’s rainforests via aerial tram and zipline and hike through the lush tropical forests.
 Zipline over the historic estate and banana plantations with breathtaking views of the Pitons and Sulphur Springs, or take a horseback ride into the volcano!
-If you are not afraid of heights and like the challenges, join the thrilling Adventure park tours and you’ll have an experience of a lifetime.

 You May Also Like: